 USDA Home Loans

-USDA Home Loans – a mortgage from the USDA Loan Program, also known as the USDA Rural Development Guaranteed Housing Loan Program – is a mortgage loan offered to buyers purchasing a rural property.
+A mortgage from the USDA Home Loan Program, also known as the USDA Rural Development Guaranteed Housing Loan Program, is a mortgage loan offered to buyers purchasing a rural property.
 The benefits of a rural development home loan in Oregon and Washington include:

 - No down payment